Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Secret redaction (P0)

-API keys must never appear in any log, error message, tracer attribute, or cause chain.
-This is a regression-tested invariant.
+API keys must never appear in any log, error message, tracer attribute, observation event, or cause chain.
+This is a regression-tested invariant, not a best effort.

 • DeuzError deliberately carries no raw request headers or body, and never places a raw Request/Headers in cause.

-• Anything that flows into a logger, error, or span first passes through the redaction helpers in internal/redact.ts.
-Secret-looking header values (authorization, x-api-key, x-goog-api-key, api-key) and token shapes (sk-, sk-ant-, AIza, Bearer …) are masked to their last four characters****AB12.
+• Anything that flows into a logger, error, or span first passes through the redaction helpers.
+Secret-looking header values (authorization, x-api-key, x-goog-api-key, api-key) and token shapes (sk-ant-…, sk-…, AIza…, Bearer …) are masked to their last four characters****AB12.

-You generally never call the redaction helpers directly; they run inside the SDK.
-The takeaway: it is safe to log a DeuzError (including its provider, statusCode, requestId, and upstreamType) without leaking credentials.
+You never call the redaction helpers yourself; they run inside the SDK.
+The takeaway: it is safe to log a DeuzError verbatim — including provider, statusCode, requestId and upstreamType — without leaking credentials.

 See also